alizehkhan/wandern-prelaunch/README.md

 # [Wandern ](http://www.wanderntrails.com)
 **"vun-dun"** &nbsp;&nbsp;&nbsp;&nbsp; /ˈvandɐn/

-A pre-launch landing page for Wandern, an app to plan your trail accommodation.
-For hikers to easily find and reserve mountain huts and campsites on popular trails.
+Landing page for Wandern, an app to plan your trail accommodation.
+For hikers to easily find and book mountain huts and campsites on popular trails.

 ## Integrations
 * [**Airtable API**](https://airtable.com/api) to store emails